 - Florida Virtual School (FVS), launched in 1997, is the nation’s largest and oldest state-funded online school.
-FVS saves Florida taxpayers about $2,400 per student in public education costs, according to its 2014-15 Legislative Report.
-All Florida high school students are required to take at least one online course to receive a standard 24-credit diploma.
+FVS saved Florida taxpayers more than $2,700 per student in public education costs in 2017-18, according to its 2017-18 Legislative Report.
+Florida high school students are required to take at least one online course to receive a standard 24-credit diploma.

-- EducationNext, a magazine published by the Hoover Institution at Stanford University and the Harvard Kennedy School, has featured several opinion pieces from scholars on virtual schools.
-This 2013 piece, written by a fellow at the Brookings Institution’s Brown Center on Education Policy, criticizes the findings of the National Education Policy Center.
+- EducationNext, a magazine published by the Education Next Institute and Program on Education Policy and Governance at Harvard Kennedy School, has featured several opinion pieces from scholars on virtual schools.
+This 2013 piece, written by a fellow at the Brookings Institution’s Brown Center on Education Policy, criticizes earlier findings of the National Education Policy Center.